DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>A grand manor stands before you, four stories of cold, soot-stained stone, tall narrow windows, and high peaked roofs forming a picture of austere, chilling grandeur.
 Midway up, a narrow balcony juts out from the third floor, offering a grim perch from which to survey the surrounding grounds.</p>
 <p>The centerpiece of this imposing facade is the portico, a stone arch standing sentinel before the house's oaken doors.
 A wrought-iron gate fills this arch, its rusty hinges creaking as it sways in the wind.</p>
 <p>On either side of the gate, oil lamps hang from chains, their light dim and flickering, casting a sickly glow that barely pierces the surrounding fog.</p>
 <p>Beyond the gate, a set of sturdy oaken doors stand closed, framed by the gate and the lamps.
-The doors are old and weathered, their wood darkened by time, but they stand strong and and proud—an unwelcome entrance to the house beyond.</p>
+The doors are old and weathered, their wood darkened by time, but they stand strong and proud—an unwelcome entrance to the house beyond.</p>
 <p>A gust of wind sweeps past you, carrying with it a whisper of cold dread that sends shivers down your spine.</p>
 </div>